 - Go social!
 Actively help spread the word of Lipscomb events, news and alumni achievements on social networks

-- Attend GOLD events offered throughout the year
+- Attend Young Alumni events offered throughout the year

 - Attend athletic events